 Where is the ONCA at?

 The Ontario Not-for-Profit Corporations Act passed third reading in 2010.
 It has not yet been proclaimed.
-For 2014- 2015, the Ministry of Government and Consumer Services has been mandated with bringing forward legislation to implement the ONCA and actively supporting the nonprofit sector through the transition.
+In 2014, the Ministry of Government and Consumer Services was mandated with bringing forward legislation to implement the ONCA and actively supporting the nonprofit sector through the transition.

 What Happens Next?

 In order to be proclaimed, this new legislation must be introduced to deal with technical amendments necessary to implement the ONCA.
 This bill, titled “Bill 85″ in its most recent form, was in the midst of second reading in May 2014 when the provincial election was called for June 12, 2014.
 So, Bill 85 “died on the order paper” (become null and void!).